 A Durable Financial Power of Attorney gives your agent the authority to handle financial transactions on your behalf, even if you become incapacitated.
 Though some powers of attorney are limited in scope, such as appointing someone to handle a single real estate transaction, a Durable Financial Power of Attorney is a comprehensive legal document naming a person you trust to act as your agent to manage any task you yourself would handle were you not incapacitated.

-Tasks you may include in a Durable Financial Power of Attorney include depositing and writing checks, opening mail, completing tax returns, and managing investment and retirement accounts.
-Your agent may choose to hire professionals to assist in making some of these decisions, using your assets to pay for their assistance.
+Tasks you may include in a Durable Financial Power of Attorney include depositing and writing checks, opening mail, completing tax returns, and talking to government agencies or financial institutions on your behalf.
+Your agent may choose to hire professionals to assist in handling some of these transactions, using your assets to pay for their assistance.

-Technically, a single Durable POA can cover both medical and financial matters.
-However, separate documents are not only recommended by legal professionals, but also preferred by clients.
-This is due to confidentiality preferences.
+Separate documents are not only recommended by legal professionals, but also preferred by clients.
+This is due to confidentiality and preferences.
 Your Durable Health Care Power of Attorney likely has details you prefer to not share with your financial agent, just as your Durable Financial Power of Attorney likely has details your health care providers do not need to see.
 People may choose the same or different agents for each document.

 Preparation of your Durable Financial and Medical POAs should take place at the beginning of your estate planning, while your health is still good.
 If you become incapacitated or deemed incompetent without drafting a Durable Power of Attorney, your family may not make financial or medical decisions without court approval.
 Your Durable Power of Attorney may be written so that it goes into effect immediately, or you may choose to delay its application until you become incapacitated.
 Although it remains in effect until your death, you may revise or revoke the document at any time so long as you have mental capacity to do so.

 When it comes to estate planning, financial and medical powers of attorney ensure your wishes are honored.
-However, questions abound.
-What is the difference between durable and general powers of attorney?
-What can you include?
-How do you choose an agent?
+However, questions abound such as how do you choose an agent?

 Becky Cholewka: One of the things we ask people to think about, before they come in and meet with us, is give some thought to who you want to choose to act for you in certain situations.